helm/charts/stable/oauth2-proxy/README.md

 Version 2.0.0 of this chart introduces support for Kubernetes v1.16.x by way of addressing the deprecation of the Deployment object apiVersion `apps/v1beta2`.
 See [the v1.16 API deprecations page](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) for more information.

-Due to [this issue](https://github.com/helm/helm/issues/6583) there may be errors performing a `helm upgrade` of this chart from versions earlier than 2.0.0.
-Therefore, it may be necessary to first remove the chart by running `helm delete --purge <chart name>` and then installing the chart fresh as done originally.
+Due to [this issue](https://github.com/helm/helm/issues/6583) there may be errors performing a `helm upgrade`of this chart from versions earlier than 2.0.0.

 ## Configuration